wecodeafrica/statesman/.github/CODE_OF_CONDUCT.md

-# REACT PROTO CODE OF CONDUCT 1.0
+# STATESMAN CODE OF CONDUCT 1.0

 ### Introduction